Philopt/coffee-girl/README.md

    Then navigate to `http://localhost:8000` in your browser.

+   The game now loads `src/main.js` with a standard `<script src="src/main.js" defer></script>` tag in `index.html`.
+If the page stays blank, open the browser console and look for messages about missing assets.

 The game uses [Phaser](https://phaser.io/).
 It will load `lib/phaser.min.js` by default.
 If you prefer the CDN version, replace the script tag in `index.html` with: